bogdanlab/met-scDRS/README.md

     --verbose True

 ```

 ### DIAGNOSTIC AND VERBOSE
-met-scDRS supports RAM memory tracking and return to CLI
+met-scDRS supports --verbose for RAM memory tracking and return to CLI
-also support --verbose flag to visualize control gene set distribution with heatmap visualization
+also support --diagnostic and --diagnostic_dir flag to visualize control gene set distribution

 ```sh
 met-scdrs compute_score \